Here's why we grow our mushrooms.

 Substrate

-We grow all of our mushrooms on a mixture of sawdust, brewer's grain, soybean hulls, and water.
-The resulting material has a balanced carbon to nutrient profile, suitable for consistent yields and meaty mushrooms.
+We grow all of our mushrooms on a mixture of agricultural byproducts or locally sourced organic "waste".
+The resulting material has a balanced nutritional profile, suitable for consistent yields and meaty mushrooms.

 3. Fruits of our labor